USS Topeka (PG-35)

 USS Topeka (PG-35) was a gunboat of the United States Navy.

+Construction and commissioning

 The ship was built in 1881 as the Socrates-class steamer (and prospectively, the Lima-Class cruiser Callao) Diogenes by the Howaldtswerke at Kiel, Germany.
 Acquired by the Navy from the Thames Iron Works, London, England, on 2 April 1898, she was renamed Topeka, and placed in commission the same day.